choemateo/unity-webgl-rtc/README.md

 3. Create your env file from the example.<br/>
 `cp env.example env`

-4. Add your db details, pusher API keys and  TURN SERVER credentials.

-5. run command 'php artisan migrate' and 'php artisan make:seeder UserSeeder' in command window.
+4. run command `php artisan migrate` and `php artisan make:seeder UserSeeder` in command window.

+## let Change
+1. let change `'path' of socketURL` in config.json.
+2. let change `'path' of sslKey` and `'path' of sslCert`  in config.json.
+3. let change `part of DB Setting` in .env. <br/>
+   Note:   This project must have two ssl key of website.
+	   one of these is web server and other one is node server.

 ## Running the Application
-1. 'node server' to start the node server in project root dir.
+1. `node server` to start the node server in project root dir.
 2. `php artisan serve` to start the web server in project root.
-3. Note that the register endpoint has been removed to prevent people from creating <br/> a lot of users when they want to try out the online demo.
-In your local copy you can enable it in the `routes/web.php` file.

 ## Available Applications